Speaking at a County Council meeting

 Your written request to make a deputation must reach us at least 10 clear working days beforehand if you want to address the Full County Council, or three clear working days beforehand if you want to address the Cabinet, an executive member decision day or a committee or panel.
 Remember that weekends and bank holidays are not counted when calculating ‘clear working days’.

-To make a deputation please apply in writing; by email, or by post or via the online application form below.
+Applications to make a deputation must be in writing; by email or via the online application form below.